-- a) Acknowledgement signal units (12th signal unit of each block) have absolute priority for emission at their fixed predetermined position; - b) Faulty link information (Recommendation Q.293, § 8.6.1) has priority over all other signals; - c) The answer signal, charge, the answer signal, no charge and the multi-block-monitoring and multi-block-acknowledgement signals have priority over other waiting telephone signals and signalling-system- control signals except those cited in a) and b) above; - d) All other telephone signals, one-unit or multi-unit messages, and all other signalling-system-control signals, except synchronization signal units, have priority over management or other signals concerned with the bulk handling of traffic; - e) Any signal which is to be retransmitted will take precedence over other waiting signals in the same priority category; - f) Management signals have priority over synchronization signal units; - g) Synchronization signal units have no priority.
+- a) Acknowledgement signal units (12th signal unit of each block) have absolute priority for emission at their fixed predetermined position; - b) Faulty link information (Recommendation Q.293, § 8.6.1) has priority over all other signals; - c) The answer signal, charge, the answer signal, no charge and the multi-block-monitoring and multi-block-acknowledgement signals have priority over other waiting telephone signals and signalling-system-control signals except those cited in a) and b) above; - d) All other telephone signals, one-unit or multi-unit messages, and all other signalling-system-control signals, except synchronization signal units, have priority over management or other signals concerned with the bulk handling of traffic; - Note In the event that a management signal concerns the bulk restoration of service, e.g. RSB, RBA, TFA, TAA, this signal may take priority over other telephone or signalling system control signals. - e) Any signal which is to be retransmitted will take precedence over other waiting signals in the same priority category; - f) Management signals have priority over synchronization signal units; - g) Synchronization signal units have no priority.